Dissolve your Company

 What happens once the DS01 form has been submitted to Companies House?

 We will notify you by email once your application has been accepted by Companies House.
 You will then be informed by Companies House in writing, once the company is dissolved.

 Should I close my company’s business bank account?

 Yes, you should close your company’s bank account before you apply.
-From the date a company is dissolved, its bank account will be frozen and any money in the account will pass to the Crown.
-All assets of a dissolved company will also become the property of the Crown.
+From the date a company is dissolved, its bank account will be frozen and any money in the account, together with any assets still in the company's name, will pass to the Crown.